kn/scrollable/README.md

 ## Fadable

-A DOM with `fadable` class fades in or out when page is scrolled.
+A DOM with `fadable` class fades in or out when the page is scrolled.

 Data attributes: